- year built

 Coral Adventurer Design

 Coral Adventurer’s authentic and casual spaces feature materials, art and colors derived from the Australian lifestyle.
 Her design focuses on communal living, livability and vistas.
 A shallow draft and advanced navigation and propulsion systems allow access to locations normally closed to large cruise ships, and her active stabilizers dampen sea motion.
 An elevator accesses all but one deck (Vista Deck), ensuring everyone can move about the ship with ease.
 The stern is equipped with a multi level hydraulic lift that lowers the Xplorer tender to the Coral Deck to facilitate comfortable and easy access to daily excursions for all.

 Common Areas Aboard Coral Adventurer

-Coral Adventurer’s more than 10,500 square feet of open deck space, including a wraparound promenade deck with panoramic views, invites guests to take in the surrounding beauty firsthand.
-The navigator observation lounge in the bridge welcomes you to chat with the captain and comfortably observe the ship’s operations and navigation.
+Coral Adventurer’s more than 10,500 square feet of open deck space, including a wraparound Promenade Deck with panoramic views, invites guests to take in the surrounding beauty firsthand.
+The navigator observation lounge in the bridge welcomes guests to chat with the captain and comfortably observe the ship’s operations and navigation.
 The lecture lounge on the Bridge Deck features an onboard reference library with reference materials reflecting Coral Adventurer’s destinations and wildlife, and is equipped with multimedia capabilities for daily expedition briefings and scheduled expert presentations.
 Also on the Bridge Deck, the Expedition Room offers a multipurpose room to host marine research missions, adding to Coral Adventurer’s atmosphere of a purpose-driven expedition vessel.

 Her gym enables workouts as desired on elliptical trainers and treadmills.
 Four public restrooms offer respite without needing to return to your cabin.
 WiFi is available in all guest areas (added cost), ensuring connectivity for those who want it.
 The reception area provides information and the gift shop offers items that may have missed being packed, among other items.

 Dining Aboard Coral Adventurer